The WiLD Norway Summer Summit 2026 has now concluded.

 The Red Thread: Connecting What Isn’t Obvious

-The hidden patterns and overlooked connections shaping women's health, equity, and leadership.
-Now in its second year, the WiLD Norway Summer Summit brings together leaders, scientists, decision-makers, and change agents to make the invisible visible — and turn that clarity into action.
+In its second year, the WiLD Norway Summer Summit brought together leaders, scientists, decision-makers, and change agents to make the invisible visible — and turned that clarity into action.

 📅 June 4, 2026